 We should make space in our classrooms for students to express their concerns and ask questions about our world in a public forum.
-Rather than writing essays or journals for the teacher's eyes only, publishing an authentic product for the world to see adds purpose and meaning to student work.
+Rather than writing essays or journals for the teacher’s eyes only, publishing an authentic product for the world to see adds purpose and meaning to student work.
 On our trip to Cuba, one of my students produced a documentary that sparked an online discussion with a viewer in Cuba, changing how my student perceived the historical facts and her role as a filmmaker.
-If we really want to empower our students and have an impact outside of the classroom, consider publishing their work online.
+If we really want to empower our students to have an impact outside of the classroom, we should consider publishing their work online.

-Engage a global audience with students publishing to social media platforms like Twitter, Instagram, or Pinterest.
+Social media: Engage a global audience with students publishing to social media platforms like Twitter, Instagram, or Pinterest.
 This short form allows for fast, free publishing, and students can reach out to politicians, celebrities, and other stakeholders by mentioning and tagging them in posts.
 Leverage the power of social networks to reach a global audience.

 Sample lesson ideas: